 Amphibian populations worldwide are in the midst of a mass extinction crisis, yet most people are completely unaware!
 We need your help in getting the word out.
 The SAVE THE FROGS!
 Poetry Contest will raise awareness of the amphibian extinction problem by getting people involved and interested.
 The best frog poems will be used in a book of frog poetry that will be sold to raise money for amphibian conservation efforts.
 This book will feature artwork from our concurrent SAVE THE FROGS!
 Art Contest.
 All ages and nationalities are encouraged to enter!

-Between 2009-2013 we have received 4,041 frog poems from 76 countries: Albania, Australia, Bangladesh, Barbados, Belgium, Bhutan, Brasil, Cameroon, Canada, China, Colombia, Costa Rica, Cuba, Czech Republic, Djibouti, Egypt, Ethiopia, Fiji, France, Germany, Ghana, Greece, Hungary, India, Indonesia, Iran, Ireland, Israel, Italy, Jamaica, Kenya, Kuwait, Lebanon, Malaysia, Malta, Mauritius, Mexico, Myanmar, Namibia, Nepal, New Zealand, Netherlands, Nigeria, Northern Ireland, Norway, Oman, Pakistan, Panama, Philippines, Poland, Qatar, Romania, Russia, Saudi Arabia, Serbia, Singapore, South Africa, Spain, Sri Lanka, St. Lucia, Suriname, Sweden, Taiwan, Tanzania, Thailand, Trinidad & Tobago, Turkey, Uganda, United Arab Emirates, United Kingdom, USA, Venezuela, Yemen, Zambia, and Zimbabwe.
+Between 2009-2014 we have received 5,209 frog poems from 86 countries: Albania, Australia, Bangladesh, Barbados, Belgium, Bhutan, Brasil, Cameroon, Canada, Chile, China, Colombia, Costa Rica, Cuba, Czech Republic, Denmark, Djibouti, Ecuador, Egypt, El Salvador, Ethiopia, Fiji, Finland, France, Germany, Ghana, Greece, Guyana, Hungary, India, Indonesia, Iran, Ireland, Israel, Italy, Jamaica, Kenya, Kuwait, Lebanon, Libya, Malaysia, Malta, Mauritius, Mexico, Myanmar, Namibia, Nepal, New Zealand, Netherlands, Nigeria, Northern Ireland, Norway, Oman, Pakistan, Panama, Philippines, Poland, Qatar, Romania, Russia, Saudi Arabia, Serbia, Singapore, South Africa, South Korea, Spain, Sri Lanka, St. Lucia, Suriname, Swaziland, Sweden, Taiwan, Tanzania, Thailand, Trinidad & Tobago, Turkey, Uganda, Ukraine, United Arab Emirates, United Kingdom, USA, Venezuela, Yemen, Zambia, and Zimbabwe.
 We look forward to receiving your entry!

 You can view the 2013 winning frog poems here.
 Congratulations to Haitham Al-Twaijri, Age 21, of Memphis, Tennessee, Grand Prize Winner of the 2013 SAVE THE FROGS!
 Poetry Contest, for his poem "An Amphibious Plea".
 The 2013 contest received 937 entries from 50 countries.